pkgw/make_for_scientists/README.md

 [gfm]: https://help.github.com/articles/github-flavored-markdown

 [Jekyll] is the tool used to compile the files into a usable, live website.
-As mentioned above, it's built into [GitHub Pages] so we don't even need to worry about that part.
-And it's super easy to use by on your local computer to preview the site before you publish something.
+As mentioned above, it's built into [GitHub Pages][ghpages] so we don't even need to worry about that part.
+And it's super easy to use on your local computer to preview the site before you publish something.
 You do need to [install it][installjekyll] first, of course.
 Then in your repository directory, just
 launch: